-You must have good computer skills and be proficient in oral and written English.
+You must have good computer skills and excellent spoken and written English language skills.

 Once you have completed all the requirements of this program with a cumulative grade average of B- (70%) or better, you can request to receive a certificate of completion using the department contact information on this web page.

 Core Courses (Four)